further-reading/scrapy-gui/README.md

 It returns results as though `selection.css('YOUR QUERY').re(r'YOUR REGEX')'` was called.
 This means that if you use groups it will only return the content within parenthesis.

 ### Function Box
 This box lets you define additional python code that can run on the results of your query and regex.
-The code can be as long and complex as you want, including adding additional functions, classes etc.
+The code can be as long and complex as you want, including adding additional functions, classes, imports etc.

 The only requirement is you must include a function called `user_fun(results)` that returns a `list`.